The purpose of this tutorial is to show you, How to Mount and Modify MacOS EFI Partition on Windows 10- Hackintosh. This content is useful.

 You can now browse the key and edit files, and even add and remove files.
 If you want to add a file, select it in one of the software’s other exploration tabs, and simply drag it into your score.

-And there you have it, you can now manage everything from the EFI partition of your Hackintosh USB key directly on Windows.
+And there you have it, you can now manage everything from the Mount and Modify MacOS EFI Partition on Windows of your Hackintosh USB key directly on Windows.
 If you have any questions or if the tutorial has helped you, please leave me a comment!